Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/auth/okta.md

-# Kubernetes OIDC Authentication Setup Guide for Okta
+# OIDC Authentication Setup Guide for Okta

-This setion explains how to configure {{{ docsVersionInfo.k0rdentName}}} to use Okta as an OIDC provider for authentication.
-While the examples use KinD (Kubernetes in Docker) for demonstration purposes, the concepts and procedures are fully applicable to any Kubernetes environment that meets the minimum requirements for k0rdent.
+This section explains how to configure {{{ docsVersionInfo.k0rdentName }}} to use [Okta](https://www.okta.com/) as an OIDC provider for authentication.
+While the examples use KinD (Kubernetes in Docker) for demonstration purposes, the concepts and procedures are fully applicable to any {{{ docsVersionInfo.k0rdentName }}} management cluster (for example, [Minikube](https://minikube.sigs.k8s.io/docs/start/), [MicroK8s](https://microk8s.io/), or a cloud-based cluster) that meets the minimum requirements for k0rdent.

 ## Prerequisites